Brain Injury Patient says she had 'Angels' looking over her

 Things went downhill fast.
 Within 15 minutes, Shirley became very agitated and started vomiting.
 Soon she was completely unresponsive, showing no reaction to pain, a lack of reflexes, and trouble breathing.

 The Hedrick team knew that Shirley’s symptoms indicated a severe neurological injury—one that required intervention by specialists.
-Time was critical, so the team immediately arranged for her to be transported to Saint Luke’s in Kansas City, where a full team of neurologists was waiting.
+Time was critical, so the team immediately arranged for her to be transported to Saint Luke's Marion Bloch Neuroscience Institute at Saint Luke’s Hospital of Kansas City, where a full team of neurologists was waiting.